iuliadmtru/Argus.jl/README.md

 ```

 `ones1` consumes all the expressions it can, leaving none for
 `ones2`.
-We can choose to match with a non-greedy algorithm:
+We can choose to match with a non-"greedy" algorithm:

 ```julia
 julia> syntax_match(ones_vec, parsestmt(SyntaxNode, "[1, 1, 1, 1]"); greedy=false)